Actindo-AG/Documentation/Payments/UserInterface/01a_ListAuthorizations.md

 - ![Folders](../../Assets/Icons/Folders01.png "[Folders]") (Folders)
     Attribute group that contains attribute sub-groups.
 Click the attribute group or the arrow left to the attribute group to expand the group and to display the attribute sub-groups.
 The following sub-groups are available:
     - *[Payment service provider] Incoming Payment Base Data*
-      This folder contains attributes that are specific for the payment service provider who has sent this authorization ticket.
+      This folder contains attributes that are specific for the payment service provider who has sent this authorization transaction.
     - *Incoming Payment Base Data*
       This folder contains general attributes that Actindo needs to query payments data.
 These data support standard functions of Actindo.
     - *Unassigned Group*